How to become unfuckwithable

 Do you perpetuate this cycle of, “STAY IN YOUR LANE.
 STAY IN THAT BOX!”

-Or, do you provide the opportunity for conflict, for people to argue back with things you do, to have a voice?
+Or, do you provide the opportunity for conflict, for people to speak back against the things you do, to have a voice?

 Do you learn how to advocate for yourself, and create an environment where others can too?

 The first story I’ll share with you on this has to do with a training I’m currently in.
-I recognized that I felt hurt, rejection, and a fear of being unliked by the group.
+I recognized that I felt hurt, rejection, and a fear of being unliked by the group, primarily the teachers.

-I sat on this for close to two weeks, and finally went in to address it to the teachers.
+I sat on this for close to two weeks, and finally went in to address it to them.
 I knew that I might receive a response I didn’t like, but I found the courage to do it anyways.

-This meant actually pushing back a couple of times.
+This meant actually pushing back a few times.
 Not a one and done.

 I did this, recognizing I could be triggering the teachers, be considered ungrateful or rude, that they had full power t0 kick me out of the program, and that the other students could think less of me and leave me feeling isolated.

 “This isn’t helping me.”
-They said.
-“I want to us to move on from this topic for the rest of the call.”
+They told me.
+“I want us to move on from this topic for the rest of the call.”

 I listened.
 I thanked them for setting boundaries, and we moved into what they asked for.